jackmott/GroupByPerformance/README.md

 }
 ```

-Unforunately this takes much longer and way more allocations than building this up by hand:
+Unforunately while this cache will be fast to use, it takes much longer and way more allocations to create:

 |            Method | GroupCount |      Mean |     Error |    StdDev |    Gen 0 |    Gen 1 |    Gen 2 | Allocated |
 |------------------ |----------- |----------:|----------:|----------:|---------:|---------:|---------:|----------:|